supremainc/sfmdev/docs/sdk/python.md

 pip install --upgrade pysfm
 ```

+### Examples

+Some examples are shared at https://github.com/supremainc/sfm-sdk-python

-For detailed instructions see the [tutorial of pysfm](../../tutorials/pysfm/tutorial)
+For detailed instructions, see the [tutorial of pysfm](../../tutorials/pysfm/tutorial)